-ASL 101 AMERICAN SIGN LANGUAGE 1 (1 Credit) Offered at Henninger and Nottingham This course is the first in a series of courses designed to develop the skills and knowledge needed to communicate in American Sign Language.
+ASL 101 AMERICAN SIGN LANGUAGE 1 (1 Credit)

+This course is the first in a series of courses designed to develop the skills and knowledge needed to communicate in American Sign Language.
 This course introduces basic sign language vocabulary and fingerspelling.
 In addition, students will be introduced to aspects of American Deaf culture and history.
 Other relevant topics will be addressed.
-NCAA Approved
+NCAA Approved Offered at Corcoran, Henninger

-ASL 201 AMERICAN SIGN LANGUAGE 2 (1 Credit) Offered at Henninger and Nottingham This course is the second in a series of courses designed to develop the skills and knowledge needed to communicate in American Sign Language.
+ASL 201 AMERICAN SIGN LANGUAGE 2 (1 Credit) This course is the second in a series of courses designed to develop the skills and knowledge needed to communicate in American Sign Language.
 This course continues to develop American Sign Language vocabulary and sentence construction as well as fingerspelling.
 In addition, students will continue to refine their knowledge of the Deaf community and Deaf education.
 Other relevant topics will be addressed.
-NCAA Approved
+NCAA Approved Offered at Corcoran, Henninger

-ASL 301 AMERICAN SIGN LANGUAGE 3 (1 Credit) Offered at Henninger and Nottingham This course integrates and refines expressive and receptive skills in American Sign Language (ASL), including recognition of sociolinguistic variation.
-A practice-oriented approach to language acquisition with demonstration of more sophisticated grammatical features of American Sign Language (ASL).
+ASL 301 AMERICAN SIGN LANGUAGE 3 (1 Credit) This course integrates and refines expressive and receptive skills in American Sign Language (ASL), including recognition of sociolinguistic variation.
+A practice oriented approach to language acquisition with demonstration of more sophisticated grammatical features of American Sign Language (ASL).
 Increases fluency and accuracy in fingerspelling and numbers.
+Offered at PSLA only

-ASL 401 AMERICAN SIGN LANGUAGE 4 (1 Credit) Offered at Henninger and Nottingham Prerequisite: Level 3
+ASL 401 AMERICAN SIGN LANGUAGE 4 (1 Credit)

+Prerequisite: Level 3

 This course further develops students' expressive and receptive communication skills in ASL with an emphasis on the grammatical structure of ASL, particularly its morphology, syntax, and semantics.
 Appropriate culture behaviors and conversational regulators in ASL will be an important part of this course.
 Deaf cultural topics are included to provide context for vocabulary units that will expand cultural perspectives and understandings.
 (This level completes Checkpoint C of the New York State Syllabus).
+Offered at PSLA only

-ARA 101 ARABIC 1 (1 Credit) NCAA Approved Offered at PSLA and Henninger
+ARA 101 ARABIC 1 (1 Credit) NCAA Approved Offered at PSLA

-FRE 101 FRENCH 1 (1 Credit) NCAA Approved Offered at Henninger and Nottingham
+FRE 101 FRENCH 1 (1 Credit) NCAA Approved Offered only at Henninger and Nottingham